Since 1978, First Step has been working for peaceful families and safe communities in Wayne County, Michigan.

 A survivor room at the First Step shelter

-First Step Community Response Project Survivor Advocates help victims who seek help in police departments and courts throughout Wayne County.
+First Step Community Response Project Survivor Advocates help victims who are identified through police departments and courts throughout Wayne County.
 In several communities, Survivor Advocates work with a designated domestic violence prosecutor and detective to respond to the crimes of domestic and sexual violence.
 Survivor Advocates contact the victims of these crimes just after the police report is filed.
-They focus on assessing lethality, making safety plans, and explaining the criminal justice process and the dynamics of domestic and sexual violence for the adults and children involved throughout the prosecution process.
+They focus on assessing lethality, making safety plans, and explaining the criminal justice process and the dynamics of domestic and sexual violence for to support adults and children involved throughout the prosecution process.
 Referrals are also made to other First Step programs, as well as pertinent outside resources.
 In addition, First Step provides in-court victim advocacy and support through free legal clinics.

 Domestic Violence and Sexual Assault Advocacy Programs